 9.17 Restricted area navigational

-Name: Restricted area navigational Definition: A specified area of land or water designated by an appropriate authority within which access or navigation is restricted in accordance with certain specified conditions.
+Name: Restricted Area Navigational [IHOREG 329] Definition: A specified area of land or water designated by an appropriate authority within which access or navigation is restricted in accordance with certain specified conditions.
 A navigational restricted area is an area where the restrictions have a direct impact on the navigation of a vessel in the area.
-Code: 'RestrictedAreaNavigational' Remarks: Aliases: (none) Supertype: SupervisedArea Feature use type: geographic Permitted primitives: surface
+Code: 'RestrictedAreaNavigational' Remarks: Aliases: RESARE Supertype: SupervisedArea Feature use type: geographic Permitted primitives: surface

 Attribute Bindings